 In user testing, participants would state that they felt this layered effect was beneficial to their visualization and learning.

-In addition to color contrast on the cranial nerve pathways, there were several other accessibility considerations we made when designing CN Vision:
+In addition to color contrast on the cranial nerve pathways, there were several accessibility considerations we made when designing CN Vision:

 Based on this feedback, the following changes have been made or proposed: